dandi/upload-benchmarks/README.md

 Tests were run against a separate Heroku instance set up specifically for benchmarking.
 This makes clean up quick and convenient.
 See https://github.com/dandi/dandi-infrastructure/pull/115 for details.

+### presigned_zarr_upload_benchmark
+This benchmarks uploading zarr-like data using the zarr upload API.
+150KB file chunks are used.

+The server used to run this benchmark had checksumming disabled so that the upload was limited to moving bytes into S3.

+Uploading a batch of 10,000 150KB files (1.5 GB total) with 50 threads:
+- 55 seconds
+- 216 MBit/s

 ### large_file_upload_benchmark
 This benchmarks uploading a single large file using the standard blob upload API.
 Randomly generated data is used.